 - Braxton Hicks contractions are more common when you are active.
 Minimise activities that trigger Braxton Hicks contractions.

-- You can take a mild pain killer if needed and to help you rest.
+- You can take a mild painkiller if needed to help you rest.

 - Sometimes an obstetrician will prescribe an antitocolytic (to stop contractions) medication.